 Resourceful as ever, the German Wikipedia page even provides a photo visualizing the phenomenon.

-In its extended form, the concept of Blümchenkaffee stands for Scrooge McDuck-level avarice and unnecessary meanness, because the amount of money saved through serving your guests extremely thin coffee contrasts strongly with the expensiveness of the porcelain Blümchenkaffee is served in.
+In its extended form, the concept of Blümchenkaffee stands for Scrooge McDuck-level avarice and unnecessary meanness, because the amount of money saved through serving your guests extremely thin coffee contrasts strongly with the expensiveness of the porcelain Blümchenkaffee is being served in.